phkiener/Keypad/README.md

 If no file exists at any of these locations, an empty configuration will be used.
 So be sure to you create the configuration file yourself!

+Note that the app is most likely started via `launchtl`, so if you do want to set environment variables, make sure they're set for `launchtl` and not just in your shell profile.

 ### Configuration format